valab-certh/meddisc/README.md

 | '00101010 | C      |
 | '00100040 | C      |

-To select any of the pre-defined options (otherwise called \textit{action groups}), the user may select the de-identification process through the **De-identification options** section.
+To select any of the pre-defined de-identification profiles (otherwise called \textit{action groups}), the user may select the de-identification process through the **De-identification options** section.

 ### Options

 To clarify the following descriptions, we define a new term called *action group*.

 - An **action group** is a function or correspondence between multiple `Tag ID`s and `Actions`.
+It is a way to specify how a set of DICOM tags will be handled.
+We may refer to an action group as a de-identification profile as well.

 One such action group is simply one of the columns in the NEMA's de-identification table.
 We use a simplified version of the table's **Basic Prof.** column as a default reference point on and all additional user options will be merged on that action group.

-Also it is imperative that the user is familiar with [ Table E.1-1.
+Also it is imperative that the user is familiar with [Table E.1-1.
 Application Level Confidentiality Profile Attributes](https://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_e.html) for proper usage.

 ![](./readme_content/fig2.png)